Consultation & treatments

 Getting treatment is as easy as 1, 2, 3!

 In general, there are a number of self-help approaches that can reduce feelings of anxiety.
-Regular exercise, learning to relax, avoiding caffeine, smoking and drinking alcohol and self-help techniques involving cognitive behavioural therapy (CBT) approaches, or joining a support group are all approaches that can be effective.
+Regular exercise, learning to relax, avoiding caffeine, techniques such as cognitive behavioural therapy (CBT), and joining a support group are all approaches that can be effective.
+It’s also helpful in the long term to stop smoking, and cut down your alcohol consumption - it might feel like these give you short term relief from anxiety, but in the longer term they’re likely to make it worse, and they are detrimental to your general health too.

 Propranolol is a beta blocker which can be very helpful in controlling symptoms such as heart palpitations, excessive sweating and trembling.
 By stopping these symptoms, it can be of great help in stopping the anxiety from taking hold and controlling you.
 It can be used when you know that the situation that causes your anxiety will be faced, or it can be taken on a more regular basis if needed.